AriFordsham/GHCWiki/travis.md

 ## What does it do?

-It watches the [repository](repositories) for new commits (any branch) and validate it using the instructions in [ghc/.travis.yml](/trac/ghc/browser/ghc/.travis.yml)[](/trac/ghc/export/HEAD/ghc/.travis.yml).
-It presents the results on [ https://travis-ci.org/ghc/ghc/builds](https://travis-ci.org/ghc/ghc/builds), where you can see the status of recent builds and look at the logs.
+It watches the [repository](repositories) for new commits (any branch) and validates them.
+The results are presented at [ https://travis-ci.org/ghc/ghc/builds](https://travis-ci.org/ghc/ghc/builds), where you can see the statuses of recent builds and look at the logs.

-## What is validated
+## What is validated?

 Because of time constraints, not a full validation run is done.
 Instead